 Popular opinion is that when doing renovations, there is always the risk of running into trouble with the architect hired.

 For me, this the case.
 The Architect’s style needs to match your own style.
+Be sure to also keep in mind the difference between an architect and an architectural designer…not the same profession, not the same expectations, and not the same results.

 I like the look of spiral staircases.
 I really do.
 But I think they’re impractical and a fortune to rip out all the old materials and put in something new.